≡ Menu

 Establish your resume objective for instructional coaching jobs.
 What content or instructional areas would you enjoy coaching others in?

-Take a solid look at your teaching skills and determine those that correlate across different instructional coaching opportunities.
+Take a close look at your teaching skills and identify those that transfer across different instructional coaching opportunities.
 Many teachers can provide teaching methods (e.g., guided reading, everyday math) and content areas (e.g., math, science).
 You may have expertise in using technology (e.g., SMART Board, iPads, mobile technology) in the classroom to improve learning outcomes.
 Conduct a skills assessment of what skills and competencies you could offer as an instructional coach.

 Developing teacher capacity can be an enriching career for a mid-career educator.

-Many educators relish the opportunity to draw on their expertise and wisdom from a career in education to mentor other teachers to be more effective in the classroom.
+Many educators relish the opportunity to draw on their expertise and wisdom from a career in education to mentor other teachers and help them be more effective in the classroom.
 Coaching is also a highly transferable skill.
-Instructional coaching in education could prepare for a third career move, such as a career transition from a school teacher to a corporate trainer or a stepping stone to education administration.
+Instructional coaching in education could prepare for a third career move, such as a transition from a school teacher to a corporate trainer, or serve as a stepping stone to education administration.

 For more information, explore how a career transition coach can help you launch your career change.